KeerthanaAnthikat/Data_Portfolio/README.md

 ## Time_Series_Analysis

-I have analyzed the rainfall data at Dhanbad, Jharkhand and conducted a time series Analysis to draw conclusions for changes in rainfall over the years.
+I have analyzed the rainfall data at Dhanbad, Jharkhand and conducted a Time Series Analysis to draw conclusions for changes in rainfall over the years.